yugabyte/yugabyte-db/docs/content/latest/deploy/enterprise-edition/configure-cloud/aws.md

 If you wish to use your own custom VPCs, this is also supported.
 This will allow you the most level of customization over your VPC setup:

 - You **must** provide a VPC ID to use for each region.
 - You **must** provide a Security Group ID to use for each region.
-This will be attached to all Yugabyte DB nodes and must allow traffic from all other YugaByte DB nodes, even across regions, if you deploy across multiple regions.
+This will be attached to all Yugabyte DB nodes and must allow traffic from all other Yugabyte DB nodes, even across regions, if you deploy across multiple regions.
 - You **must** provide the mapping of what Subnet IDs to use for each Availability Zone in which you wish to be able to deploy.
 This is required to ensure YugaWare can deploy nodes in the correct network isolation that you desire in your environment.
 - You can **optionally** provide a custom AMI ID to use in each region, else, we will use a recent [marketplace centos AMI](https://wiki.centos.org/Cloud/AWS).